Comments

 (50) The outcomes from research training monitoring and review processes, including recommendations for corrective action, will be regularly and systematically reported to Academic Board and its relevant sub-committees.

-(51) Monitoring and review of research quality occurs through the Research Quality Indicators (RQI) reporting process set by the Senior Deputy Vice Chancellor.
+(51) Monitoring and review of research quality occurs through the Research Quality Indicators (RQI) reporting process set by the Senior Deputy Vice-Chancellor.

 (52) The RQI process will: